asert/zabbix_isc_dhcpd/README.md

 * Add lines like #= NAME =# to the end of all range statements, if you want.
 * edit check_dhcp_leases.py to fix your omapi key and key name, also, probably the location of your dhcpd.conf file.

+# on zabbix server
-# import templates in zabbix
+* import templates in zabbix
-* add graphs

-As far as i know, there is no native way implemented by ISC dhcp to request free lease.

-Two choices, parse the dhcpd.leases file, or do it via omapi.

-The script is using omapi and is far from perfect.

-# Hacks by myself from original
+# Fix at original version
-* Deal with missing names of range statements
-* Change template/code to pull all the values so you can make a stacked graph
-* slightly hack up the template
-* Zabbix 4.0
+* Fix graphs name - I changed it to ip rate.
+It's more useful for me and protect from duplicate.
+* Add support config dir conf.d
+* Zabbix 4.x.x - tested from Zabbix 4.0.0 to Zabbix 4.4.5